 - €37,500 in the case of persons supplying services only.

 - €37,500 for persons supplying goods liable at the reduced or standard rates which they have manufactured or produced from zero-rated materials.

 - €35,000 for persons making mail-order or distance sales into the State.

 - €41,000 for persons making acquisitions from other European Union Member States.

 - €75,000 for persons supplying both goods and services where 90% or more of the turnover is derived from supplies of goods.

-- A foreign business, with no base in Ireland, supplying taxable goods or services in the State is obliged to register and account for VAT irrespective of the level of turnover.
+- A foreign business, with no base in Ireland, supplying taxable goods or services in the State is obliged to register an account for VAT irrespective of the level of turnover.

-If you are below the thresholds you may elect to register for VAT.
-It may be beneficial to register if you mainly supply goods or services to VAT registered businesses.
-In that case VAT will not be a cost for them, as they can recover it, and you will be able to reclaim VAT on your business expenses.
+If you are below the thresholds you may elect to register for Value Added Tax.
+It’s beneficial to register if you mainly supply goods or services to VAT registered businesses.
+In that case, VAT will not be a cost.
+This is because they can recover it, and will be able to reclaim VAT on your business expenses.